spencertipping/ni/design/map.md

 yet -- particularly for dispatch-heavy binary formats.
 I don't want a situation where binary and text data have poor interoperability.

+**Q:** Is there ever a situation where we need to dually decode the same data as both binary and text?
+(Maybe multi-protocol binary?)

 ## Binary and stream combination
 Let's assume we're parsing binary with the sequential-input constraint; that is, the input isn't seekable.
 Then continuations are stored in a queue to be